-Parents/guardians must complete a written request form for a child to self-administer medication.
-(Examples would include: Insulin and or asthma medication).
-This will only be permitted where a child has been trained and is competent to administer their own medication.
-(Form D - appendices).

-The School requires all asthma inhalers to be put into the wallet in the classroom which will go where the children go i.e. outside into the Wonky Walk-In during break and lunchtime; to the hall if there is indoor PE, outside with the teacher for outdoor PE, with the Visit Lead or First Aider for out of school visits.
-All pupils will know where they can get their medication from for self-administering.

-Children should not carry inhalers themselves - this is to prevent their loss and ensure all relevant staff know where the medication is at all times should it be required.
+- 13. Parents/guardians must complete a written request form for a child to self-administer medication.
+(Examples would include Insulin and or asthma medication.
+This is not a conclusive list).
+This would only be allowed if a child has been trained and is competent to administer their own medication. (form D appendices) - 14.
+The School requests that all asthma inhalers are put into the wallet in the classroom which will go where the child goes i.e. outside into the Dome during break and lunchtime; to the hall if there is indoor PE, outside with the teacher for outdoor PE, with the group leader for out of school visits etc. All pupils will know where they can get their medication from for self-administering. - 15.
+Children should not carry inhalers themselves this is to prevent their loss and ensure all relevant staff know where the medication is at all times should it be required.